 MHARS County Court Pilot

-Following the success of the MHARS program in metropolitan courts, from 30 November 2020, the County Court pilot program will launch in the Melbourne County Court.
+Following the success of the MHARS program in metropolitan courts, on 30 November 2020, the County Court pilot program was launched in the Melbourne County Court.

 You can see more about the County Court MHARS program here.